juliansangillo/discord-notify/README.md

 	discord-notify.sh \
 	/bin/discord-notify
 ```
-Where `${version}` is the discord-notify version you wish to install.
-The versions are available on the releases page.
+All versions are available on the releases page.
 You can also check the version you currently have on your machine by running `discord-notify -v`.